 11. Join Reddit

-It’s 2017 now, as a writer you must have heard about Reddit.
-Inside Reddit you can join all kinds of controversial conversations, demonstrate expertise, and learn new stuff every day.
-Reddit is one of the domains with the most traffic in the internet which makes it a great place to network, don’t you think?
+Inside Reddit, you can join all kinds of controversial conversations, demonstrate expertise, and learn new stuff every day.
+Reddit is one of the domains with the most traffic on the internet which makes it a great place to network, don’t you think?
 Find your place inside the Reddit community, start here:

 And most importantly, learn how to Reddit.
 To succeed in the “Reddit game” first you have to accumulate good karma or in other words, you have to contribute to the Reddit community.

 12. Use Meetup.com to Network with Fellow Authors

 Meetup.com is self-authors’ heaven.
 Meetup is an online social networking portal that effectively facilitates offline group meetings all around the world.
 Type in your postal code and search for writers’ groups, indie author’s groups, and self-publishers support groups near you.

 Meetup administrators constantly host seminars, webinars, critique groups, literary meetings, and workshops to help group members thrive.
 Group sizes vary, there are small groups and huge groups with up to 1.5k members.
 Here are a few examples of top Meetups spread all over the world: